Hazardous Waste Disposal

 Household Hazardous Waste (HHW) is the unwanted products that were used in and around the home that are flammable, toxic, reactive or corrosive.
-If not disposed of correctly, HHW can harm humans, animals or the environment.
+If not disposed of correctly, HHW can pose serious environmental and health risks.

 Unwanted household chemicals and other hazardous waste can be dropped off at the Armadale Landfill and Recycling Facility.